bbeniston/php-coding/coding-guidelines.md

 * The code should be neatly formatted and the team works in a project should use the same Editor so that the formatting would be kept consistent throughout the project.
 >Recommended Editors are:
-  1. Netbeans `(Currently Used)`
+  >1.
+Netbeans `(Currently Used)`
-  * Eclipse
+  >* Eclipse
-  * PhpStorm
+  >* PhpStorm

 * Regarding the template pattern, the team can stick to the default template model followed by the framework.
-IF framework is not used, the developer may use a simple template which don't repeat the same HTML codes in different places.
+If a framework is not used, the developer may use a simple template which don't repeat the same HTML codes in different places.

 * There should not be any duplicate functions/classes/in-line codes used in a project.
-The reusable codes needs to be move to separate entity which could be invoked from different parts of the project.
+The reusable codes needs to be move to separate entity (say components) which could be invoked from different parts of the project.

 * The cron operations should not be made public.
-The cron file or function should not be accessible through the website link.
+The cron file or function should not be made accessible through the website link.
 It should be accessible only through the native PHP command line operation (CronTab, ssh access or shell script). `CronTab` needs to be used for scheduling the cron jobs.

 * The data format to be shown in the interface should be in MM/DD/YYYY format.

 * Always define PHP block with `<?php`

-* When checking for boolean value or null, always us `===` in the if condition.
+* When checking for boolean value or null, always us `===` in the **if** condition.

-* Avoid using else whenever its not necessary
+* Avoid using **else** whenever its not necessary
 ```php
 if ($city == $v){
   return true;